Shell-structure and asymmetry effects in level densities: Abstract

 \section{Abstract}

-Level density $\rho(E,N,Z)$ is derived for a nuclear system with a given energy $E$, neutron $N$, and proton $Z$ particle numbers, within the semiclassical periodic-orbit theory beyond the Fermi-gas saddle-point method.
-We obtain $~~\rho \propto I_\nu(S)/S^\nu$,~~ where $I_\nu(S)$ is the modified Bessel function of the entropy $S$, and $\nu$ is related to the number of integrals of motion beyond the energy $E$.
+Level density $\rho(E,N,Z)$ is derived for a nuclear system with a given energy $E$, neutron $N$, and proton $Z$ particle numbers, within the semiclassical extended Thomas-Fermi and periodic-orbit theory beyond the Fermi-gas saddle-point method.
+We obtain $~~\rho \propto I_\nu(S)/S^\nu$,~~ where $I_\nu(S)$ is the modified Bessel function of the entropy $S$, and $\nu$ is related to the number of integrals of motion, except for the energy $E$.
 For small shell structure contribution one obtains within the micro-macroscopic approximation (MMA) the value of $\nu=2$ for $\rho(E,N,Z)$.
 In the opposite case of much larger shell structure contributions one finds a larger value of $\nu=3$.
-The MMA level density $\rho$ reaches the well-known Fermi gas asymptotic for large excitation energies, and the finite micro-canonical limit for low excitation energies.
-Fitting the MMA $\rho(E,N,Z)$ to experimental data on a long isotope chain for low excitation energies, due to the shell effects, one obtains results for the inverse level density parameter $K$, which differs significantly from that of neutron resonances. \keywords{level density; nuclear structure, shell model, thermal and statistical models, semiclassical periodic orbit theory; isotopic asymmetry.}
+The MMA level density $\rho$ reaches the well-known Fermi gas asymptote for large excitation energies, and the finite micro-canonical limit for low excitation energies.
+Fitting the MMA $\rho(E,N,Z)$ to experimental data on a long isotope chain for low excitation energies, due mainly to the shell effects, one obtains results for the inverse level density parameter $K$, which differs significantly from that of neutron resonances. \keywords{level density; nuclear structure, shell model, thermal and statistical models, semiclassical periodic-orbit theory; isotopic asymmetry.}

 \ccode{PACS numbers: 21.10.-k, 21.10.Ma, 21.60.Cs, 24.10.Pa }